BlairSonnen/the_death_star/README.md

 # Star Wars API Project

 ## Overview
 The Star Wars API Project is a web application that enables users to explore data from the Star Wars universe by interacting with the Star Wars API (SWAPI).
-The project focuses on gathering information about spaceships and characters, allowing users to analyze the data and visualize it through graphs.
+The project focuses on gathering information about the user's character preference, allowing users to compare the selected character data against the rest of the Star Wars world, and visualize it through graphs.
 This project aims to provide insights into various attributes of Star Wars entities.

 ## Features and Usage
-- Retrieve and display information on various Star Wars spaceships and characters from the SWAPI.
+- Retrieve and display information on various Star Wars characters, species, homeworlds and yes, even spaceships from the SWAPI.
-- Collect user preferences to create a new DataFrame for analysis.
+- Collect user preferences to create a new DataFrame for analysis:
+- The user will start their journey in this world by being asked:"What character would you like to be today?"
+    -They will then be presented with a list of character genders to select from -After that selection, they will be asked what hair color will want (from a list of remaining options) -And finally, they will be asked what eye color they want (from a list of remaining options)

+The result will then use the selected character for comaprison analysis to the rest of the Star Wars ecosystem.
-- Generate visualizations (e.g., bar charts, scatter plots) to analyze relationships between different attributes (e.g., ship speeds, character heights).
+- Generate visualizations (e.g., bar charts, scatter plots) to analyze relationships between different attributes examples:
+Home world - orbital rotation, population, surface water Species - Height, Average life span, eye colors, skin colors Characters - height, weight
+Starships - speed, size ,ship speeds, character heights.

-- Easy-to-use interface for searching and selecting specific spaceships and characters.
+- Easy-to-use interface for searching and selecting specific characters and learning how their information compares to the rest of the Star Wars ecosystem.

 ## Technologies Used
 - Fetch API for interacting with SWAPI root: